rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

     Healing Orbs:
     - Defeating enemies causes them to drop healing orbs that restore the player's health.

+    Enemy AI:
+    - Enemies spawn as you enter their area, and they patrol the vicinity.
+They will chase you when detected, attacking until you are defeated.

     Boss Fight:
     - The boss enemy launches a barrage of fire orbs that players must skillfully evade to minimize damage.